elastisys/compliantkubernetes/docs/operator-manual/exoscale.md

 ## Teardown
-To teardown the infrastructure, please switch to the root directoy of the exoscale branch of the Kubespray repo (see the Terraform section).
+To teardown the infrastructure, please switch to the root directory of the exoscale branch of the Kubespray repo (see the Terraform section).
 ```bash
 for CLUSTER in ${SERVICE_CLUSTER} ${WORKLOAD_CLUSTERS[@]}; do
      terraform destroy \